CatalogueLegacies/antconc.github.io/_episodes/09-named-entity-recognition.md

 Now create another sub-directory in your NER folder for the *[IAMS Photos](https://github.com/CatalogueLegacies/antconc.github.io/blob/gh-pages/data/IAMS_Photographs_1850-1950_selection3_wordlist.txt)* data (e.g. `mkdir IAMS_data`) and put a copy of `IAMS_Photographs_1850-1950_selection3_wordlist.txt` in there.

-Finally, do `touch batchener_markup.sh` to create a new document called "batchener_markup.sh" in your "IAMS_data" folder called, open it, and paste the script below:
+Finally, do `touch batchner_markup.sh` to create a new document called "batchner_markup.sh" in your "IAMS_data" folder called, open it, and paste the script below:

-#Takes input of individual .txt files and outputs two .txt files, one for people and one for places, each marked up with `/PERSON` and `/LOCATION` respectively.

 ```#!/bin/sh
 #echo "doc,entity,entityType,count" > entities.csv